eBay For Dummies

 Verify that your item isn’t prohibited or considered questionable by eBay.
 If you’re in doubt, read eBay’s guidelines and check your local laws.

-Add a picture to spruce up your auction, and make sure that your title highlights the item’s keywords — but don’t gloss over its flaws in the description.
+Addmultiplepictures to make your listing more attractive, and make sure that your title highlights the item’s keywords — but don’t gloss over its flaws.
 Being direct, informative, and concise shows potential buyers that you’re honest and easy to work with.

-If you’re thinking about buying something on eBay, use these tips to place a smart bid and win the eBay auction on your must-have item:
+You can find some great stuff on eBay.
+If you’re thinking about buying something on eBay, use these tips to place smart bids and get fixed-price deals on your must-have item:

-Research the item before you bid and search completed auctions to see what price similar items have sold for in the past.
+Research the item before you bid by searching sold listings to see what price similar items have sold for in the past.
 If the item is new and can be bought in a store, do some online research to find out what the stores are selling the item for.
-Don’t overbid!
+Beware of overbidding!

-Make a mental note of the cost of shipping before bidding on an item.
+Make a mental note of the cost of shipping before bidding on an item should the seller charge for it.
 Add the shipping cost to your bid to get a clear idea of the total amount you’ll be paying.

-Check the seller’s feedback.
-No matter how high the feedback rating, be sure the latest feedback isn’t negative.
+Check the seller’s feedback (and whether they are a Top Rated Plus seller).
+No matter how high the feedback number, be sure the latest few feedback comments aren’t negative.

 Bid in odd increments.
-Bidders often bid in round numbers (such as $0.25 increments).
+Most people bid in round numbers (such as $0.25 increments).
 If you bid in $0.27 increments, you can win by just $0.02!

 eBay Feedback Do's and Don'ts

-eBay’s members regulate themselves through the use of feedback.
-Although feedback can tell you a lot about how smoothly a transaction may go, it does have some limitations.
+eBay’s members regulate the marketplace through the use of feedback.
+Leaving feedback on a seller helps future buyers to know who they plan to buy from.
 Here is a list of things you should and shouldn’t do with feedback:

-Before you bid on an item on eBay, do check the seller’s feedback rating by clicking the number that appears next to the seller’s user ID.
+Before you consider purchasing an item on eBay, do check the seller’s feedback rating by clicking the number that appears next to the seller’s user ID.

 Even if you see a large amount of positive feedback, do check to be sure that the seller doesn’t also have a growing number of negative feedback responses — especially recently.
-In the eyes of other eBay members, you’re only as good as your last few transactions, so beware.
+In the eyes of other eBay members, you’re only as good as your last few transactions.

-Do take a breather before you leave negative feedback for another eBay member. eBay won’t remove feedback if you change your mind or overreact to a situation.
+Do take a breather before you leave negative feedback for another eBay member; you’re dealing with someone’s online reputation.

 If someone gives you positive feedback, do reciprocate by giving him or her positive feedback, too.